AlexanderSokolkin/English_edu/README.md

 Exercise 1

 Ex. - It is a beautiful day.
-The sun is shinning.
+The sun is shining.
 1 - My mother is busy now.
 She is making dinner.
 2 - My father is in the garage.
-He fixing the car.
+He is fixing the car.
 3 - The students are in the classroom.
-They are listenning to their teacher.
+They are listening to their teacher.
-4 - My son is in his room woth his toys.
-He are playing.
+4 - My son is in his room with his toys.
+He is playing.
 5 - Ellie is in her bedroom.
 She is studying for her exam.
 6 - Amira and Ali are at the party.
 They are dancing.
 7 - You should take your umbrella.
 It is raining.
 8 - Vasha is going to a wedding.
 She is wearing a beautiful dress.
 9 - The floor is dirty.
 Mika is washing it.
 10 - Sayid is at the supermarket.
 He is buying food.
 11 - It is 12:00.
-The children are eating the lunch.
+The children are eating lunch.
 12 - Bianca has a bad cold.
 She is sneezing.
 13 - The students are in the library.
 They are studying.
 14 - My grandfather is asleep on the sofa.
 He is snoring.